pmitrus/nettemp/readme.md

     Read servers temperature over SNMP
     Read value from BMP180, TSL2561, HTU21D, HIH6130, TMP102, MPL3115A2 over I2C - thanks to ro-an nad kamami.pl
     Read temperatures form lm-sensors
+	Read values from ESPEasy soft
-    Read internal temperature from Raspberry Pi, Banana Pi View charts with temeratures and humidity
-    Send mail notofication when temperature is to high or to low, You can set value.
+    Read internal temperature from Raspberry Pi, Banana Pi View charts with temeratures, humidity and other sensors Send mail, sms, poshover notofication when value is to high or to low, You can set value.
     Set gpio on/off, gpio temperature on/off, gpio time on/off
-    You can connect APC UPS over USB and recieve notification from UPS OpenVPN server.
-User + Pass + CRT
+    You can connect APC UPS over USB and recieve notification from UPS PV Inverters integrations - Zeversolar, Fronius
-    Radius server 802.1x EAP TLS
     Firewall function
     System stats